Shiva Sainya

 Shiva Sainya is a 1996 Indian Kannada-language political action drama film directed by Shivamani and produced by Y. S. Ramesh.
-The film features Shiva Rajkumar and Nivedita Jain in the lead roles.
+The film features Shiva Rajkumar in the lead role.
+H. G. Somashekar Rao, Arundathi Nag, Venki and Nivedita Jain appear in supporting roles.
 The film's score and soundtrack was scored by Ilaiyaraaja and the cinematography was by Krishna Kumar.

+Plot

+The plot follows a group of youths who are disgusted with corruption in the government that they helped form.
+They proceed to lead a movement and topple it, before forming their own political party and rising to power in an attempt to provide honest governance, led by Shiva, played by Shiva Rajkumar.
+The film is based on the life of Prafulla Kumar Mahanta.